What's the Best Dog Food for Collies?

 Loyal, intelligent, easy to train

-Health Considerations for Collies
+Health Considerations

-While there’s not much to do about genetic conditions in dogs except choose a reputable breeder, there are some health issues that you can treat:
+while there’s not much to do about genetic conditions in dogs except choose a reputable breeder, there are some health issues that you can treat: -

 Osteochondritis Dissecans